gwhittemore-veracode-ORG/verademo-python-firewall/README.md

 If you don't have Python, download it [here](https://www.python.org/downloads/)

-To upgrade Python version, read [this](https://phoenixnap.com/kb/upgrade-python)
+To upgrade Python version, read [this guide](https://phoenixnap.com/kb/upgrade-python)
-- NOTE: downloading via python installer is recommended.
+- NOTE: downloading via Python installer is recommended.

-If your Python version is ahead of the prerequisite, it is easier to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to run the project (this is already included in the below dependency install).
+If your Python version is newer than the prerequisite, it is easier to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to run the project (this is already included in the dependency install below).

 Clone the repository in terminal:

     git clone https://github.com/veracode-demo-labs/verademo-python.git
     cd verademo-python
-Download dependencies and start the server!
+Download dependencies and start the server:

     python -m venv env
     source env/bin/activate